safalevent/scalable-discord-bot/README.md

 - Default prefix is "**!**" and it can be changed and customized per server.
 - Uses sqlite to save the data.
 - Uses a custom wrapper for sqlite which you can see under the _Data_ class.
-- Loads every extension under the `Extensions` folder and has commands to unload and load then on runtime.
+- Loads every extension under the `/Extensions/` folder and has commands to unload and load them on runtime.
 Which helps developers develop more complex systems easily.
 To understand further about extensions, check [this documentation](https://discordpy.readthedocs.io/en/stable/ext/commands/extensions.html).
 - Has utility functions and classes for some UI elements like buttons, select dropdowns, etc. **You should install discord.py version 2.0.0 which is beta and only available [on their github](https://github.com/Rapptz/discord.py) to use UI.**

 ## Requirements